-Recently, a longtime acquaintance of mine I’ll call Jane ended her life.
-Although she had no organic component and was otherwise in excellent health, she took psychotropic medications for many years to manage her feelings of depression.
+Recently, a longtime acquaintance of mine (I’ll call Jane) ended her life.
+Although she was otherwise in excellent health, she took psychotropic medications for many years to manage her feelings of depression.
 Jane left behind a loving and supportive husband and a couple of adult children who stood by her throughout her struggle and all the adjustments of numerous medication changes.
-She had previously sought help from an excellent biblical counselor who told me that what Jane really struggled with was discontentment.
+She had previously sought help from a biblical counselor who told me that what Jane really struggled with was discontentment.

 Jane held a job she didn’t really like but needed to maintain for financial purposes.
 Her real love of the arts did not provide a sustainable income, however it was the place she found her happiness.
 When she was performing or attending an event she was in her element.
 It was her Utopia.

 Where is Utopia?
 Over the centuries millions have sought to find it by various means: Drugs, alcohol, money, sex, and power are all things people have used to attempt to get to the place they long to be.
 Sadly, none of those methods has been successful, and many like Jane have died trying to get there.

 Utopia is the place we use to describe our personal heaven.
 Each one of us has some sort of an idea about what our personal utopia would look like.
 It’s the place where all is continually well, there are no problems or difficulties, and every desire is sated.
 We look the way we want to look, and we always feel good, happy, and content.
 I am willing to bet you spend time there in your own mind, especially when things in life get rough.